rinasingh1/Music_Company_Analysis_Report/README.md

 ## Objective :
 There is a music company wants to throw a Promotional Music Festival in a city to promote their company.
 ## Questions
+we will find the answers through applying SQL queries

 •	Who is the senior most employee based on the job title?
 <br>